 More info: http://www.soulardmarket.com/

 Lafayette Square’s neighborhood has an abundant collection of Victorian French style homes referred to by some as the “Painted Ladies”.
 Many of these gorgeous buildings have been renovated and their owner’s pride is apparent by their pristine condition.
 Visitors can be seen anytime of the year participating in make shift or organized tours of the magnificent structures.
-This beloved section of St. Louis city boasts a number of unique shops, restaurants, bars, and bed and breakfasts for visitors to enjoy.
+This beloved section of the city boasts a number of unique shops, STL restaurants, bars, and bed and breakfasts for visitors to enjoy.